syncfusion-content/blazor-docs/blazor/datagrid/filtering.md

-StartsWith |Checks whether the value begins with the specified value. |String EndsWith |Checks whether the value ends with the specified value. |String Contains |Checks whether the value contains the specified value. |String DoesNotStartsWith |Checks whether the value does not begin with the specified value. |String DoesNotEndsWith |Checks whether the value does not end with the specified value. |String DoesNotContains |Checks whether the value does not contain the specified value. |String Equal |Checks whether the value is equal to the specified value. |String &#124; Number &#124; Boolean &#124; Date NotEqual |Checks for values not equal to the specified value. |String &#124; Number &#124; Boolean &#124; Date GreaterThan |Checks whether the value is greater than the specified value. |Number &#124; Date
+StartsWith |Checks whether the value begins with the specified value. |String EndsWith |Checks whether the value ends with the specified value. |String Contains |Checks whether the value contains the specified value. |String DoesNotStartWith |Checks whether the value does not begin with the specified value. |String DoesNotEndWith |Checks whether the value does not end with the specified value. |String DoesNotContain |Checks whether the value does not contain the specified value. |String Equal |Checks whether the value is equal to the specified value. |String &#124; Number &#124; Boolean &#124; Date NotEqual |Checks for values not equal to the specified value. |String &#124; Number &#124; Boolean &#124; Date GreaterThan |Checks whether the value is greater than the specified value. |Number &#124; Date